edarruiz/DomainDrivenDesign.SDK/README.md

 In a simple way, we must understand the ubiquitous language as a common language shared by both domain experts and developers, which is used to define the model and communicate about the domain.

-This language should be based on the terms and concepts of the domain and should be used consistently throughout the project.
+This language should be based on the terms and concepts of the domain, and should be used consistently throughout the project.

 For the SDK, the ubiquitous language is always present when we choose to use some common verbs, nouns, noun phrases for classes, methods, interfaces, services and other general components of the code structure, bringing meaning to this structures and pieces of code.